tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     >>> (q2@q).eval_matrix()
     array([[0.9999998+0.j]], dtype=complex64)

-- MPO as the gate on circuit
+- MPO as the gate on the circuit

-Instead of common quantum gate in matrix/node format, we can directly apply gate in MPO/QuOperator format.
+Instead of a common quantum gate in matrix/node format, we can directly apply a gate in MPO/QuOperator format.

 .. code-block:: python